slackhq/SlackTextViewController/README.md

 ###Panning Gesture

 Dismissing the keyboard with a panning gesture is enabled by default with the `keyboardPanningEnabled` property.
 You can always disable it if you'd like.
+You can extend the `verticalPanGesture` behaviors with the `UIGestureRecognizerDelegate` methods.

 ###Shake Gesture